 In his debut MLS season, Barco showed glimpses of his potential, contributing to Atlanta United’s title-winning campaign.
 However, it was not until the departure of Almirón to Newcastle United that Barco truly began to shine, taking on a more prominent role in the team’s attacking setup and displaying the full extent of his abilities.

-Ezequiel Barco’s transfer to Atlanta United marked a turning point in the history of MLS, showcasing the league’s growing ability to attract young, high-caliber talent from across the globe.
-As Barco continues to flourish in Major League Soccer, his transfer serves as a testament to the league’s progress and ambition, as well as a sign of the bright future that lies ahead for both the player and MLS as a whole.
+Nevertheless, Ezequiel Barco’s transfer to Atlanta United showcased the league’s growing ability to attract young, high-caliber talent from across the globe.
+Despite having left, his transfer and the 4 seasons he spent in the league serve as a testament to the league’s progress and ambition.

 4. Brenner